Trial Search Results

 - Drug: Placebo oral capsule

-by the agitated participants.
-Brain imaging is not a requirement.
+applicable).
+Brain neuroimaging is not a requirement.

 3. Participants must have disruptive agitation significant enough to disrupt caregiving

 and, in the opinion of the Site Principal Investigator, to justify treatment.